 In its vast scope East Asian Medicine utilizes diverse modalities including acupuncture and moxibustion, herbal medicine, bodywork, movement, and nutritional therapy to treat acute and chronic ailments.

 After thousands of years of inquiry, exploration, and documentation, it has been instrumental to the field of medicine and medical research, honoring both the art and science of healing and health preservation.

 Loam is soil that contains balanced elements of sand, silt, clay, and humus.
 A loamy soil provides fertile ground for the nourishment of plants, people, and the planet.

 LOAM Acupuncture & Herbal Medicine (LOAM) is a healing studio that centers health preservation, land rematriation, and interdependence.
 We believe that East Asian Medicine is a powerful form of activism, and an emerging ally in our movements for collective liberation.

-Through East Asian medical philosophy and intersectional theory, our work gives careful consideration to the various factors that can influence people over their lifetime, including intergenerational trauma, chronic pain, environmental injustice, chemical exposure, racism, addiction, stress, and anxiety.
+Through East Asian Medicine, Agroecology, and Cultural Work we give careful consideration to the various factors that can influence people over their lifetime, including intergenerational trauma, chronic pain, environmental injustice, chemical exposure, racism, addiction, stress, and anxiety.